-Going forward, Tthe City will continue to the source of the future for the implementation of the Housing Element.
+Going forward, the City will continue its outreach to developers, property owners, stakeholder groups, interested parties, and residents-at-large for the implementation of the Housing Element.
 To ensure the community has access to the latest information and news related to housing in Mission Viejo, the City will continue to provide a webpage on the City website dedicated to housing information and resources.
 Additionally, the City will maintain the Housing Element email subscriber list and continue to have the email subscriber form available on the website for new interested parties.
-Relevant housingrelated information, including but not limited to fair housing, housing workshops, new housing programs, and rehabilitation programs, will be pushed to the email subscriber list and posted on the City website and social media outlets.
+Relevant housing-related information, including but not limited to fair housing, housing workshops, new housing programs, and rehabilitation programs, will be pushed to the email subscriber list and posted on the City website and social media outlets.